 Nurses have multiple options when it comes to student loan forgiveness, although some programs have more hoops to jump through than others.
 If you’re a nurse with student debt or you’re considering a nursing career, here are the main programs you should know about.

 Public Service Loan Forgiveness

 Public Service Loan Forgiveness (PSLF) is a federal student loan forgiveness program.
-Through PSLF, you may qualify to have your remaining student loan balances forgiven after you make 120 qualifying loan payments.
-(That’s a 10-year repayment period, if you’re counting.)
+Through PSLF, you may qualify to have your remaining student loan balances forgiven after you make 120 qualifying consecutive payments, or 10 years of payments, toward your loans.
 As an added benefit, the IRS won’t make you pay taxes on your forgiven student loan debt under the PSLF program.

 Be careful not to default on your student loans, as doing so could disqualify you for PSLF.
 Additionally, if you owe private student loans, those won’t be eligible for forgiveness through the program.

 To apply for Public Service Loan Forgiveness, visit StudentAid.gov.